 Even if you deem your injury to be minor, we would still recommend a visit to the emergency room.
 Adrenaline often prevents people from realizing the severity of injuries.

-What Damages Could I Receive Following a Bicycle Accident?
+What Damages Could I Receive in a Bicycle Accident Claim?

 Bike accident lawyers at The Law Place can help you recover a wide range of damages.
 The amount of compensation that you receive will depend on the severity of your electric bike accident and injuries.
 Damages can be categorized into economic damages and non-economic damages.

-Our lawyers can help you potentially recover the following damages:
+Our Sarasota bicycle accident attorneys can help you potentially recover the following damages:

 - Medical expenses.